 Many Navy veterans struggle with a pulmonary disease without knowing that it could have been caused by military asbestos exposure.
 Because asbestos was widespread on the ships, everyone who served on them was potentially exposed to the danger of inhaling or ingesting the asbestos fibers.
 Regular lung checkups are a must in preventing further aggravation of the symptoms or having a diagnosis of your condition.
 An appointment with a pulmonologist experienced in caring for patients with lung diseases caused by prolonged asbestos exposure will ensure you receive an exact diagnosis and the most advanced treatments.

-The VA compensates the asbestos-related lung conditions as long as the veteran is honorably discharged and has medical records from the doctor proving the disease is asbestos-related.
-A correct asbestos-related diagnosis from the pulmonologist will help you qualify for payment.
+The VA compensates the asbestos-related malignant lung conditions as long as the veteran is honorably discharged and has medical records from the doctor proving the disease is asbestos-related.
+A correct asbestos-related cancerous diagnosis from the pulmonologist will help you qualify for payment.
 If you consider taking legal action and filing a claim with the VA to receive financial compensation for your condition, we can help you contact the best legal specialist for your case.